Zillow Group, Inc. research snapshot

 Z AI Trading Strategy Framework

 The Z AI trading strategy below is a rules-based research framework, not personalized advice.
-Pair price action with Q2 results, Rentals growth, traffic, net income, free cash flow, stock-based compensation, legal developments, and listing-feed access.
+Pair price action with Q2 2026 results due August 5, Rentals growth, traffic, net income, free cash flow, stock-based compensation, legal developments, and listing-feed access.

 Trend-following setup

-Watch for Z to reclaim the $34.46 to $36.08 resistance band and hold it on stronger volume, with confirmation from stable traffic, mid-teens revenue growth, improving GAAP margins, and no material deterioration in the Redfin or MLS cases.
+Watch for Z to close a week above the $34.22 to $34.80 resistance band on stronger volume, with confirmation from stable traffic, double-digit revenue growth, improving GAAP margins, and no material deterioration in the FTC, securities, or MLS cases.

 Mean-reversion setup

-If Z trades near the $29.23 to $30.08 support area without a new legal, traffic, or earnings shock, compare the lower quote with the long-term value of Zillow audience, data, rentals, mortgages, and software products.
+If Z trades near the $29.23 to $30.08 support area without a new legal, traffic, or earnings shock, compare the lower quote with the long-term value of Zillow audience, data, rentals, mortgages, and software products and with the forward P/E near 13.6x.

-Do not treat a lower quote as value if listing access worsens, partner budgets contract, Rentals growth slows sharply, or GAAP profitability does not persist.
+Do not treat a lower quote as value if listing access worsens, partner budgets contract, Rentals growth slows sharply, GAAP profitability does not persist, or litigation outcomes turn costly.

 Fundamental monitor

-Track Residential revenue per visit, Rentals revenue and multifamily property count, mortgage origination volume, average monthly unique users, visits, adjusted EBITDA, GAAP operating income, free cash flow, share count, stock-based compensation, and legal reserves.
+Track Q2 2026 results on August 5, Residential revenue per visit, Rentals revenue and multifamily property count, mortgage origination volume, average monthly unique users, visits, adjusted EBITDA, GAAP operating income, free cash flow, share count, stock-based compensation, and legal reserves.

-Lower confidence if traffic falls without monetization gains, cash is consumed by buybacks while earnings remain thin, partner concentration rises, or regulatory and listing-feed disputes reduce inventory or reach.
+Lower confidence if traffic falls without monetization gains, cash is consumed by buybacks while earnings remain thin, partner concentration rises, or regulatory, listing-feed, and shareholder litigation reduce inventory, reach, or margin.

 Investment research summary